 Paradise on the east coast

 The Isle of Palms has been the top holiday destination for generations of South Carolinians and it should certainly be on every travellers list of places to relax.
 The isle is a dream location for those wanting a break from city life and for those who want to enjoy a typical American-style vacation.
+If you’re planning a visit and don’t know where to stay, book one of the many pet-friendly vacation rentals in the area and explore the many activities this place has to offer.

 Get Trip101 in your inbox